Suffering from endometriosis?

 What are the signs you may have endometriosis?

-• Increased pain during your periods (pelvic pain: anal, vaginal, pelvic, hip, low back and abdominal pain
+- Increased pain on or off your period (pelvic pain: anal, vaginal, pelvic, hip, low back and abdominal pain

 How is it diagnosed?